doug-h-rice/virtual-multicomp/README.md

 24/09/2019,
 29/09/2019,
 25/05/2020,
-07/11/2022
+07/11/2022,
+22/12/2024

-Tested on LINUX Raspberry Pi Strech PC version and Windows with TinyC from https://bellard.org/tcc/
+It has been tested on LINUX Raspberry Pi Strech PC version and Windows with TinyC from https://bellard.org/tcc/

 Grant Searle's Multipcomp boards have been popular on the web.